Brave New World

 Scandal Rating: Politically incorrect, but doesn't send us running for the hills.

 John makes it pretty clear to Bernard that he's spent his whole life being lonely.
-Actually, come to think of it, he pretty much says straight up, "Hey, I've spent my whole life being lonely.
+Actually, come to think of it, he pretty much says, "Hey, I've spent my whole life being lonely.
 You too!?
 No way!"
 Part of the reason for his isolation is that he looked different than the rest of the boys on the Reservation.
 He even fell in love with one of the young women (Kiakimé), which ended quite tragically when she married someone else (presumably of her own skin color).
 (We're pretty sure we're not just reading into this, either, since Huxley explicitly comments on Othello and his race-related connection to John.)
 What we're getting at here is that when John sees Lenina, his little lonely heart doesn't just say, "Look!
 A girl!"
 It says, "Look!
 A white girl!"
 Lenina is John's ticket out of solitude, so he falls in love with her.

 Possible Reason #2: John wants to sleep with his mom.